Jakbor32/Okey-Card-Game-Clone/README.md

 The game is divided into different point tiers, with rewards given out based on the number of points a player earns.
 If a player earns 300 or more points, they will receive a silver Okey chest as a reward.
 If they earn 400 or more points, they will receive a gold Okey chest.
 If they earn less than 300 points, they will receive a bronze Okey chest.

 Overall, Okey Card Game is a fun and exciting game that requires strategy and skill to excel at.
 Its popularity in Metin2 and its unique gameplay make it a beloved minigame among players

+### Implemented features in the game (reflected as in the real game).

+- [x] Game mechanics.
+- [x] Correctly rendering cards exactly as in the actual game using canvas.
+- [x] Discarding cards.
+- [x] Adding cards.
+- [x] Displaying a modal for discarding a card - security mode.
+- [x] Displaying a modal for starting/ending the game.
+- [x] Choosing a game mode: safe or not.
+- [x] Counting the total points obtained in the game.
+- [x] Displaying the points earned for correctly arranging 3 good cards.
+- [x] Displaying a success animation upon correctly arranging 3 cards.
+- [x] Rendering the game table and gameplay board.
+- [x] Mechanism for ending the game.
+- [x] Adding the ability to change the addCard image based on the number of remaining cards to uncover.
+- [x] Adding game rules replicated exactly as in the game.
+- [x] Adapting the game to a responsive version.
+- [x] Displaying the number of remaining cards to uncover.
+- [] Adding a counter for the number of plays.
+- [] Adding a system to assist with playing a deck.

 # Getting Started with Create React App